 - Our behaviour policy ensures that all children feel safe at school and addresses prejudicial bullying

 - Reporting, responding to and monitoring all racist incidents

 - Regularly monitoring the curriculum to ensure that the curriculum meets the needs of our pupils and that it promotes respect for diversity and challenges negative stereotyping

 - Teaching is of the highest quality to ensure children reach their potential and all pupils are given equal entitlement to success

 - Tracking pupil progress to ensure that all children make rapid progress, and intervening when necessary

 - Ensuring that all pupils have the opportunity to access extra-curricular provision

 - Listening to and monitoring views and experiences of pupils and adults to evaluate the effectiveness of our policies and procedures

-We advance equality of opportunity by:
+At St James's we advance equality of opportunity by:

 - Using the information we gather to identify underachieving groups or individuals and plan targeted intervention